isubasinghe/isub-blog/pages/blog/branchless-programming.md

 Have a look <a href="https://stackoverflow.com/questions/9820319/why-is-a-cpu-branch-instruction-slow" target="_blank" rel=""> here</a> for more information.

-If we directly map if statements to assembly, we see `jmp` statements.
+If we directly map if statements to assembly, we see `jmp` statements, it isn't just if statements that cause `jmp` statements to be used, but they are the most frequent.
 Here is a small example.

 **Note**: Instead of mapping into `x86`, I decided to make up a tiny instruction set as I think this should make it more obvious.